TomCoalfish/Synthesis-Tools/README.md

 * The template was experiment to vectorize Stk with SIMD
 * The library I am using is Vectorclass version 2

+# Aligned Allocator
+* StkFrames needs to be changed to use aligned memory allocation for SIMD

 # Vectorclass version 2
 * Now experiment with using Stk with Vc Vec4f and Vc Vec8f
 * Might have to change some things